kwaazaar/Resonance/README.md

 ## How to get it ##
 Easiest way is to install the NuGet package [Resonance.Core](https://www.nuget.org/packages/Resonance.Core/).
 You may also deside to [fork this repo](https://github.com/kwaazaar/Resonance/fork).
+To play with the REST-api, you may want to try the [docker image](https://store.docker.com/community/images/kwaazaar/resonance).

 ## Topics and subscriptions ##
 Messages are sent to *topics*.
 Whether each type of message gets its own topic or not is up to you.
 It may be usefull to group certain messages that are usually always processed by the same subscriber.